racovita/racovita.github.io/_posts/2022-11-17-timeless/2022-11-17-timeless-en.md

 ![](/assets/images/Nov22/web_banner.png){: .align-center}

-This public event will take place virtually at the Babes-Bolyai University,  Cluj-Napoca, Romania, on November 17, 2022.
+This public event will take place virtually at the Babes-Bolyai University,  Cluj-Napoca, Romania, on November 17, 2022, at 15:00 EEST (GMT+2).

 The event is being streamed online on the following [YouTube channel](https://www.youtube.com/channel/UCQlrz7oSFbyjj3f6C_5Vngg).